What is Blended Learning?

 Blended Learning is an interactive experience in every sense of the word, which makes it fun.
 Learners engage with the offline lessons by practicing online through a variety of different content media, each geared to suit a certain learning style.
 Learners can choose which type of content they wish to interact with, practice what they learn and communicate with instructors and other learners anytime and on any device.
 The community experience keeps learners engaged and informs teachers as to their progress and areas needing more attention.

-Not All Blended Learning Is the Same: 6 Trendy Blended Learning Models
+6 Trendy Blended Learning Models: Not All Blended Learning Is the Same

-This can be done in the training or out.
-It’s like circuit training at a gym, where students can go from activity to activity, either in a more structured training session directed by a trainer, or online in a self-directed manner.
+- Rotation: Students go from learning activity to learning activity, either in a structured learning session directed by a teacher, or online in a self-directed manner.
 Examples include learning stations, labs, and the flipped classroom where learners practice the lesson before attending the face-to-face training.

-Flex learning is a term which can be used interchangeably with personalized learning.
-It happens online, but while in a training session, with the learners creating their own learning paths among different modules, usually through a Learning Management System (LMS.)
-The student is the leader, choosing what they wish to learn.
-The instructor is usually present to answer questions.
+- Flex: Flex learning is a term which can be used interchangeably with personalized learning.
+By means of integration of learning in a Learning Management System (LMS.), the student is in control of his learning path, choosing what he wishes to learn.
+The instructor is usually present in a mentoring capacity, to answer questions.

-This modality is done entirely online with little or no instructor interaction and takes place either before, during or after a training.
+- Online Lab: This blended learning model is entirely digital, with little or no instructor interaction.
+It takes place either before, during or after a training.
 Learners can access content on mobile phones (mLearning), laptops or tablets.
 This modality engages and solidifies learning.

-Self-Blend is supplemental content, either in the form of webinars, white papers, industry blogs, or video tutorials, that help self-motivated learners go deeper than employee training.
+- Self-Blend: Self-Blend is supplemental content, either in the form of webinars, white papers, industry blogs, or video tutorials, that help self-motivated learners delve deeper in the subject than provided by regular employee training.
 A robust LMS can combine diverse content sources under one system to encourage curiosity and growth.

-This modality is done entirely online and self-directed.
+- Online Driver: This blended learning model is entirely self-directed and takes place in a digital environment.
 Learners can engage with an instructor through chat, email or message board.
 It provides a flexible schedule and personalized learning, but lacks the face-to-face interaction of other types of blended learning.